viralshahlab/labwebsite/projects/index.md

 {% capture text %}

 The major question is that after hillock regeneration, is airway physiology restored?
 We investigate various physiologic outputs like mucociliary transport, ion transport, and bacterial killing to assess whether these critical physiology outputs function normally.
-As an example, you see mucociliary transport captured by particle transport moving in an abnormal "hurricane".
-Our lab assesses physiology and then deciphers the cell biology and molecular mechanism underlying this dysfunction.
+As an example, you see mucociliary transport captured by nanoparticle live imgaging showing abnormal directional transport in a "hurricane".
+Our lab assesses physiology and deciphers the cell biology and molecular mechanism underlying this dysfunction.

 {% endcapture %}